50+ Useful Cyber Security Online Courses You Should Explore [Updated]

 Want more training options?
 Concise Courses has them!

-There will be one million cyber security job openings in 2016 – what will do about this opportunity?
+There will be 1 to 2 million cyber security job openings in 2018 and a need for 6 million cyber security analysts – what will do about this opportunity?

 If you’re a cyber security professional, you’ll certainly agree with me when I say that:

-So if you’re already set on spending some money (wisely) on a great training program, I have made a list for you as well:
+So if you’re already set on spending some money (wisely) on a great training program, here is the list of courses we discovered:

 Carnegie Mellon University, Software Engineering Institute, CERT Division